ScriptSmith/reaper-site/workshops/workshop2.md

 *id.videoId* is the case-sensitive name of a column in a CSV file

-You can also append the data to an existing file, and add the data you've read as a new column called primary_key
+You can also append the data to an existing file, and add the data you're reading input from as a new column called primary_key

 ![](img/3.png)

-This means that you can create a single big file from multiple inputs that are still identifiable.
+This means that you can create a single big file from multiple inputs, and include the id of the input node for each row of data.

 If you want to create one big file: give the file an ordinary name.

-If you want to create many smaller files: give the file a name containing the text `{key}` which will be replaced by whatever is being read from the file.
+If you want to create many smaller files: give the file a name containing the text `{key}` which will be replaced by whatever is being read from the input file.

 ## OpenRefine